Keynote Motivational Speakers

 ~ Dwight D. Eisenhower ~

 You worked hard to get that promotion, but the work is not over yet—in fact, it’s really just beginning.
 Now you have to prove yourself—not just to your bosses, but also to the employees who will be reporting to you.
 They will be looking to you for an example to follow, and if you are not able to share your vision and get them on your side quickly, you could lose the respect and trust of your team members.
-One way to ensure that you get off on the right foot is by listening to keynote motivational speakers and leadership coaches and implementing the things they recommend to become a more powerful leader.
-Here are a few tips to start you off.
+One way to ensure that you get off on the right foot is by listening to keynote motivational speakers and leadership coaches and implementing the things they recommend to become a strong leader.
+Here are a few tips to establish yourself as a strong leader in your new position.

 - Seek advice from the right people.